-With the weather getting chilly as we approach the “winter season” in Singapore, stay warm by soaking your feet at the only publicly-accessible natural hot spring in Singapore.
+With the weather getting chilly as we approach the “winter season” in Singapore, stay warm by soaking your feet at the only publicly accessible natural hot spring in Singapore.
 Freshly renovated in 2020, the park features cascading pools, a water collection point, and enhanced accessibility for wheelchair users.
-Those with mobility issues can consider hiring a Homage caregiver to accompany you to the hot spring park so you can enjoy the hot springs with peace of mind.
+Those with mobility issues can consider hiring a Homage caregiver to accompany them to the hot spring park so they can enjoy the hot springs with peace of mind.

 19. Hay Dairies

-The farm is open from 9am to 4pm daily, except Tuesdays (unless it is a public holiday).
+The farm is open from 9 am to 4 pm daily, except Tuesdays and public holidays.

 20. New Year’s Eve Countdown

 Say goodbye to the old and hello to the new as we usher in the new year.
 Start off 2024 with a bang as the highly-anticipated New Year’s Eve fireworks display is back!
 Here are some places where you can catch the spectacular display for free: